bricekk/todolistbk/README.md

 TodoListBK is an android app.
 It's a simple task management application to organize your work and life.

 This mobile app has been built with ionic cordova.
-Using Angular and Vanilla js.
+Using Angular, TypeScript and Vanilla js.

 <a name="description"></a>